OnnoGabriel/feathers-totp-2fa/docs/index.md

 }
 ```

-Finally, the backend responses with the normal JWT (6).
+If the `topt2fa` hook verifies this token, the backend will respond with the normal JWT (6).